-HB 11 Overdose Reporting Amendments provides immunity from simple possession and use charges if a person calls for help when they think someone they are with is at risk of overdosing.
+HB 11 Overdose Reporting Amendments (2014) provides immunity from simple possession and use charges if a person calls for help when they believe someone they are with is at risk of overdosing.
 If a person who calls for help is subsequently charged for more serious offenses, the fact that they called for help will be considered a mitigating factor in sentencing.

 HB 212 DNA Collection Amendments (2014) as of January 1, 2015, requires law enforcement agencies to collect DNA samples at the time of booking for any person arrested for any felony offense.